 Medicare Supplement Plan N, also known as Medigap Plan N is a type of Medicare Supplement plan.
 Medicare Supplement plans help Medicare beneficiaries cover the 20% of costs that Original Medicare doesn’t, limiting out-of-pocket expenses.
 There are ten types of Medicare Supplement plans.
 Plan G is generally considered the most comprehensive, and often “best” Medigap plan, but Medicare Plan N is another great Medigap option, with only a couple of differences.

 In this article, we’ll first explain the ins and outs of Medicare Supplement plans.
-If you’re already familiar with how Medicare Supplement plans works, skip to the second half of this article to learn more about Plan N!
+If you’re already familiar with how Medicare Supplement plans work, skip to the second half of this article to learn more about Plan N!

 What are Medicare Supplement plans?